 - Compendium of Federal Resources to Support Emissions Reduction and Climate Resilience for Healthcare Stakeholders: Visit the Compendium to explore federal resources to support health sector organizations in taking the critical steps necessary to become resilient to climate threats and reduce emissions.
 One important tool featured in the Compendium is *Guidance for the Health Sector on using the Environmental Protection Agency’s free benchmarking tool ENERGY STAR® Portfolio Manager to track building-related energy and greenhouse gas (GHG) emissions.

 - Accelerating Healthcare Sector Action Webinar Series: OCCHE also developed a webinar series in which experts from across the government answer questions regarding their programs.
-In 2023, the series will focus on the Inflation Reduction Act, which provides billions of dollars in grants, loan programs, and other investments.
+In 2023, the series focuses on the Inflation Reduction Act, which provides billions of dollars in grants, loan programs, and other investments.

 - Million Hearts Climate Change and Cardiovascular Disease Collaborative (CCC): In partnership with OCCHE, the CDC National Center for Environmental Health, and the Environmental Protection Agency, Million Hearts CCC is a national forum for health professionals and organizations looking to deepen their knowledge about the cardiovascular health threats like air pollution and extreme heat events present, offer evidence-based interventions to address those threats (especially for high-risk populations), and provide opportunities to test and refine relevant solutions and tools.